-The Shawano Municipal Airport has two paved runways in good condition; the main runway is 3,900 feet long and the smaller runway is 2,225 feet long.
+The Shawano Municipal Airport has two paved runways; the main runway is 3,900 feet long and the smaller runway is 2,225 feet long.
+As of this Plan's adoption, the airport had recently constructed a new terminal (2019) and rehabilitated its primary runway and taxiway (2021).

 The airport is open to the public and mainly accommodates local air traffic.
-Located on the southwest shore of Shawano Lake, the airport also acts as a seaplane base, which is the largest in the Midwest.
-Austin Straubel International in the City of Green Bay, Wittman Regional Airport in the City of
+Located on the southwest shore of Shawano Lake, the airport also acts as a seaplane base, which is the largest in the